DevExpress-Examples/wpf-splash-screen-show-cancelable-wait-indicator/Readme.md

 }
 ```

-When an end user clicks the "Start a complex operation" button, we initialize properties in **SplashScreenManagerService.ViewModel** and show the Splash Screen:
+When a user clicks the "Start a complex operation" button, initialize properties in the **SplashScreenManagerService.ViewModel** and show the Splash Screen:

 ```cs
 [Command(CanExecuteMethodName = "CanStart")]